 Consulting with Johnny

 On a whim, we decided to ask our friend Johnny what he thought of this package.
 Johnny said it was a good itinerary but the cost was far too much.
 Sure the travel agencies had to make their money somehow but South Africa is not that expensive of a place and it could be done for cheaper.
 Few conversations later, Johnny offered to help us book our entire South Africa honeymoon for us and became our de-facto travel agent.
 Since he lived and traveled extensively through the region, we trusted he would know what to do for us.

-He made the entire itinerary for us from scratch, following the South Africa itinerary he has written about in the past, and walked us through the whole process.
+He made the entire itinerary for us from scratch, following the South Africa itinerary he has written about in the past.
+He walked us through the whole process, going day by day, discussing what we wanted to do and offering his expertise.
 In the end, our itinerary for 13 days/12 nights included the following:

 - Cape Town for 3 nights

 - Stellenbosch for 2 nights

 - Safari for 3 nights